CopperEgg/apidocs/revealuptime/samples.md

 ### Required Parameters:

 ids
 : At least one PROBE_ID must be specified.
 Up to 20 PROBE_IDs can be specified in each request.
-Multiple ids can be formatted as either a comma separated string, or an array represented by multiple HTTP parameters named “ids\[ \]”
+Multiple ids can be formatted as either a comma separated string or an array represented by multiple HTTP parameters named “ids\[ \]”

 ### Optional Parameters: